 - Wrap your flowers around the front of your cake, either around a tier or up the front of the cake to create a pretty wash of blooms.
 All of your stems will be sealed in by the florists tape, making this a super safe way to decorate your cake.

 Plastic Flower Picks:

 - Wash flowers as above.
 Cut any excess foliage from your flowers and trim to the same length as your flower picks.
-These are very reasonably priced, come in various different widths and are available from cake shops and on the internet.
+These are reasonably priced, come in various different widths and are available from cake shops or the internet.